 - In atoms, electrons are filled in respective energy orbits following Pauli’s exclusion principle.

-- This theory helps to visualise the difference between conductor, semiconductor and an insulator by plotting available energies for an electron in a material.
+- This theory helps to visualize the difference between conductor, semiconductor, and an insulator by plotting available energies for an electron in a material.

 Energy Bands In